- Academic Programs

 Principal Preparation Program

-Typically, three or four cohorts of the Principal Preparation Program operate concurrently.
-They include (1) an Athens Campus Cohort, (2) a Chillicothe/Southern Campus Cohort, (3) an Eastern/Zanesville Cohort, and (4) a Pickerington Center Cohort.
+Typically, two or three cohorts of the Principal Preparation Program operate concurrently.
+They include (1) an Athens Campus Cohort, (2) a Chillicothe/Southern Campus Cohort, and (3) a Pickerington Center Cohort.
+A cycle of the Chillicothe/Southern and the Pickerington cohorts are scheduled to begin in the summer of 2014.
+The initiation of an Athens cohort is planned for the summer of 2015.

 The program involves two calendar years of studies.
-Studies typically begin in the summer quarter/semester on an every other year basis.
-New cohorts typically begin in even-numbered years (e.g., 2010, 2012, and 2014).
+For this reason, studies with a cohort typically begin on an every other year basis.
+New cohorts begin in even-numbered years for Chillicothe/Southern and Pickerington: 2010, 2012, and 2014, and even numbered years for Athens: 2013, 2015, and 2017.

 The master’s degree portion of the program can be completed by the end of the second summer of study.
 Another academic year is needed to complete the balance of the licensure coursework.

-Each of the cohorts meets for a total of 9 times on Saturdays between the period from September to the first part of June (i.e., during the school year).
-During the summer, each of the cohorts typically meets two times per week for 8 weeks.
+Each of the cohorts meets for a total of 9 times on Saturdays between September and May (i.e., during the school year).
+During the summer, each of the cohorts typically meets two times per-week for between 5 and 8 weeks.

 The program provides its students with an opportunity to become knowledgeable in a substantive manner about the operation of a school.
-This objective is addressed with consideration that the students are nearly all current school teachers with other responsibilities.
+Two full year internships are included as part of the program.
+This objective is addressed with consideration that the students are nearly all current school teachers with many other responsibilities.

-For admission requirements and application procedures, please refer to this file (.pdf)
+For admission criteria and application procedures, please refer to this file

 - Educational Studies Overview